 - Mark Thomas Mackay (Paediatrics Royal Children’s Hospital)"Rapid Diagnosis of Childhood Stroke: Time is Brain"

 There are many other opportunities available.
-Check the full list of awards, scholarships and prizes organised by discipline.
+Check the full list of awards, scholarships and prizes.